how movies really sound

 A single driver is the most ideal approach in order for all frequencies to emanate from a single point for a more natural and accurate listening experience.
 Ultimately though, a single driver is frequency limited.

-Ken Kreisel's phase-focused crossovers ensures that even the sound from the 8 driver K700 is fully coherent, interpreted by the ear as a near point-source, and reach the listener at the same time.
+Ken Kreisel's phase-focused crossovers ensures that even the sound from the 8 driver K700 is fully coherent, interpreted by the ear as a near point-source, and that the sound from all reach the listener at the same time.

 Like loudspeakers, subwoofers greatly benefit from sealed cabinets.
 Ported cabinets produce phase issues, sometimes port noise, aren't always very easy to place for the best performance, and require extensive room correction.
 Sealed subwoofers remove these issues, and produce far better transient response and speed, resulting in a more accurate reproduction of the source signal.
 Contrary to popular belief, ported subs don't reach deeper than sealed.
 A sealed subwoofer produces a gradual and more natural bass roll-off, whereas a ported subwoofer's bass response might be better around the tuned port frequency, but drops off quite quickly beneath it.